Data & Methods

 Missing Value Handling

-Missing data points are addressed through multiple strategies: deletion of incomplete records (when <5% of data), K-Nearest Neighbor imputation for continuous variables, and mode imputation for categorical variables.
+Missing data points are intended to be addressed through multiple strategies: deletion of incomplete records (when <5% of data), K-Nearest Neighbor imputation for continuous variables, and mode imputation for categorical variables.

 Outlier Detection & Treatment

-Statistical outliers are identified using the Interquartile Range (IQR) method and 3-sigma rule.
+Statistical outliers are designed to be identified using the Interquartile Range (IQR) method and 3-sigma rule.
 Physical plausibility checks ensure viscosity values remain within instrument limits and cure depths don't exceed film thickness.

 Feature Engineering